oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 {% img blog/java-rest-api/generated-token.png alt:"Generated Token" width:"800" %}{: .center-image }

-You'll use this token in the header of the requests you'll make in the services you're going to build.
+You'll use this token to securely access the services you're going to build.

 Now that you have an Okta account and you know how to generate tokens using your Okta application, let's start comparing the frameworks!

 ## Build a Java REST API with Micronaut

-The first step to start developing your Micronaut service is to download [SDKMAN!](https://sdkman.io/).
+The first step to developing your Micronaut service is to download [SDKMAN!](https://sdkman.io/).
 SDKMAN! is a tool for managing parallel versions of multiple SDKs, which you'll use to install the Micronaut client.

 You can download SDKMAN! by running the following command: